Presidential Graduate Assistantship Program

 - Recipients must meet regularly with faculty advisor/mentor

-*NOTE: Tuition support applies to Arizona resident, non-resident, or international tuition.
-No fees are covered as part of this fellowship, including mandatory program fees.
+*NOTE: Tuition support applies to base tuition.
+No student fees or mandatory program fees are covered as part of this assistantship.

 Incoming students should contact their academic unit to be considered for this program.